deltaforce1996/catcar_wash_service_app/catcar_wash_service_serve/src/apis/dashboard/README.md

 - `mv_device_payments_month`: Materialized view for monthly payment data
 - `mv_device_payments_year`: Materialized view for yearly payment data

+## Analytics Features

+- **Monthly Revenue**: Shows revenue data for each month of the year with year-over-year percentage change
+- **Daily Revenue**: Shows revenue data for each day of the month with month-over-month percentage change
+- **Hourly Revenue**: Shows revenue data for each hour of the day with day-over-day percentage change
+- **Percentage Changes**: Calculates percentage changes compared to previous periods:
+  - Monthly: Compared to same month previous year
+  - Daily: Compared to same day previous month
+  - Hourly: Compared to same hour previous day

 ## Performance Notes

-- Uses materialized views for aggregated payment data
+- Uses materialized views for aggregated payment data (`mv_device_payments_month`, `mv_device_payments_day`, `mv_device_payments_hour`)
-- Optimized queries for dashboard performance
+- Optimized queries for dashboard performance with proper indexing
-- Chart data is cached for better response times
+- Chart data is conditionally included based on `include_charts` parameter
 - Filters are applied at database level for efficiency
+- Uses raw SQL queries for complex aggregations and time-based calculations